Carla Chapman

-Carla L. Chapman Sibley (born Carla Chapman) is a former basketball player for Ohio State University, Ohio, United States.
+Carla L. Chapman Sibley (born Carla Chapman) is an American former basketball player for Ohio State University, Ohio, United States.
 She played on the girls' basketball team at St. Vincent-St. Mary's, preceding fellow St. Vincent alumni, like Jerome Lane and LeBron James.

 Career

 High school

 During her four years at St. Vincent-St. Mary her junior and senior years were the most memorable as she led her team to two Ohio High School Athletic Association (OHSAA), AAA state championships.
 During her last season she averaged 25 points/game and 20 rebounds, earning her a fourth team spot on Parade Magazine's All-America list.
 This was a perfect segue to her collegiate basketball career with the Ohio State Lady Buckeyes.

 College

 Carla played four years of varsity basketball with the Lady Buckeyes, establishing herself as a dominant player under Coach Tara Van Derveer, while helping the Lady Buckeyes capture four Big 10 Championships from 1982 through '85.
 During her years in the Buckeyes lineup, OSU compiled seasons of 20-7, 23-5, 22-7 and 28-3, respectively.
 In 1985 Lady Buckeyes reached the NCAA East Regional final before being eliminated.
 Her career total of 1,247 points and 633 rebounds in 99 games was outstanding.
 She earned first team All-Big Ten honors with a scoring average of 15.3 points/game in 1984 and 7.2 rebounds/game in 1983.
 She was voted one of the Sports Figures of the Century by Akron Beacon Journal sports fans in 1999 and, a year later, she was inducted into the Summit County Sports Hall of Fame and the St. Vincent-St. Mary's Sports Hall of Fame.